morrys/react-relay-offline/README.md

 ## Requirement

-- Version >=8.0.0 of the react-relay library
+- Version >=10.1.0 of the relay-runtime library
 - When a new node is created by mutation the id must be generated in the browser to use it in the optimistic response

 ## License